kat-does-code/flux-demo/README.md

     --path=clusters/main \
     --personal
 3. Wait for reconciliation.
-4. Expose/Port forward services if running minikube.
+4. Port forward services if running locally.
    1) GitOps Weave from flux-system namespace on port 9001.
 Creds are admin/admin.
 For helm values documentation, refer to https://docs.gitops.weave.works/docs/references/helm-reference/.
    2) Kubernetes dashboard from kubernetes-dashboard namespace on port 9090.